Khanguye/HeartDiseaseByCounty_ML/README.md

 ## Questions to Investigate

-    1. What factors are impacting the heart disease mortality in the US, and their significance?
+    What factors impacts the heart disease mortality in US, and their significance?

-        a) Are socio-economic, environmental, lifestyle, or health measures more impactful?
+        - Are social economic, environmental, lifestyle, or health measures more impactful?
-        b) How is heart disease mortality correlated or caused by the identified factors?

-    2.What is the correlation or causation between the identifiedfactors and heart disease?
+        - Is the identified factor correlation or causation of heart disease mortality ?

 ## Source Data
  The majority of our data are from the 'County Health and Rankings Roadmap', a collaboration between the University of Wisconsin and the Robert Woods foundation.
 The raw data can be found here: https://www.countyhealthrankings.org/explore-health-rankings/rankings-data-documentation.
 Its original purpose was to rank each county in the United States by the health quality of its residents.
 For our purposes, the data outlines various health, life-style and environmental metrics by county in the United States.
 Some examples of these measures includes Adult Smoking Prevelance, Adult Obesity Prevelance, Education Rankings, Excessive Drinking, and others.